Ban the Box

 Employers often ask candidates about criminal convictions at the initial stage of a job application.
-If so, people with criminal convictions are excluded from roles for which they may be qualified and capable of doing.
-By Banning the Box organisations get: access to a wider, more diverse talent pool; save on recruitment costs; and enhance their reputation.
-Currently 145 employers have signed up to Ban the Box, covering about 980,000 roles.
+If so, people with convictions are excluded from roles for which they may be qualified and capable of doing.
+By Banning the Box organisations get: access to a wider, more diverse talent pool; save on; recruitment costs; gain reputational benefit.

 Creating meaningful employment is one of the most significant ways that business contributes to the livelihoods of individuals and communities, and is for many the only sustainable route out of poverty.

 Offering quality experience of work, adopting new approaches to recruitment and breaking down barriers to entering work for people from disadvantaged groups can benefit business by tackling skills shortages, building new talent pipelines, boosting retention rates and achieving higher productivity.